Skip to Main Content

 Let's get started

 Hello there.
 Welcome.
 How are you?
 Well, I hope.
 This guide was initially created as a resource for the Fall 2021 Faculty Inservice breakout with Krisi Hagen and myself, Nic Ashman.
 You are thinking, "oh, that was some time ago..."
 Updates are made periodically as the conversation around trauma unfolds.
-What does that mean to you?
-Check back regularly for those updates.
+What does that impact you?
+Please check back regularly for those updates.
 Now, let's dive in.

 What is Trauma?
 Per SAMSA: